Skip to main content

 High-Net-Worth Owners Done with Fixed-Bid Surprises

 Late-career owners of $750K+ homes who have been through one fixed-bid renovation and rejected the change-order shell game.
-They want open-book T&M, weekly budget reports, and a single point of accountability — not a contractor padding every line item to cover risk.
+They want open-book T&M, weekly budget reports, and a single point of accountability — Revolution coordinates design and construction under one contract through independent design partners.
 Most of our work is on Old Northeast, Snell Isle, and Shore Acres homes for owners who want to know where every dollar went.

 Guides & Resources